nlxai/chat-sdk/packages/core/README.md

 Reset the conversation.
 This makes sure that information previously collected by your bot will not affect the logic of the conversation any longer.

+## Upgrading to 1.0.0

+Starting 1.0.0, the language code is automatically appended to the bot URL.
+If you're upgrading your SDK, please make sure:
+- you initialize the app with a `languageCode` parameter (this is now mandatory).
+- if you appended the language code to the URL manually before, make sure to remove it (`https://bots.studio.nlx.ai/abcd/efgh-en-US` instead of `https://bots.studio.nlx.ai/abcd/efgh-en-US`).

 ## TypeScript

 This SDK is written in TypeScript so you can use our type definitions in your project.